dwalend/blog/_pending/2014-10-18-Enron-Thing.md

 After fiddling around a bit I decided that I liked fiddling around.
 The data was columnar, and not terribly interrelated.
 What I really wanted was a database.

-I hacked in some [Slick]() code, which worked as advertised.
+I hacked in some [Slick](http://slick.typesafe.com/) code, which worked as advertised.
 I'd be highly critical of Slick if it had trouble with a schema of two unrelated tables.
-The remarkable thing about this Slick code is how unremarkable it is.
+The remarkable thing about this Slick code is how unremarkably simple it is.

 ## Json, Because I Don't Want a DB in my Graph Algorithms Test Code

 Github is good at flat files.
-It's not that hard to pull a database out of an archive in an sbt, but I didn't want to put that flavor of complexity into the graph algorithms project.
+It's not that hard to pull a database out of an archive, but I didn't want to put that flavor of complexity into the graph algorithms project.
 I am willing to do something uninvasive and standard if it saves some weight of code.
 [Scala pickling](https://github.com/scala/pickling) is the future of Json in Scala (but not quite the present yet -- [no spray.io support](https://github.com/spray/spray/issues/1002) for example).
 It uses macros everywhere, so it is very efficient and doesn't need help in the parsing.
 That's the sort of hammer I want to swing.

 I was fiddling around in the REPL anyway, so I made my data file for the graph algorithm tests there.